joseph-lane-96/ExamplePlugin/README.md

 `hello@christian-aid.org`

-The email should be about the task that was created — for example, that a follow-up has been scheduled — with enough detail for someone to act on it.
+The email should be about the task that was created with enough detail for someone to act on it.

-(You may make up any SMTP configuration and credentials as required)
+(You may invent any SMTP configuration and credentials as required)

 ### Guidance